$56 million from the Bill and Melinda Gates Foundation

 In choosing grant recipients (66 proposals were submitted this year), the Lucent Foundation considers how programs address the following objectives: reform of urban schools; reform of professional development programs for teachers and teacher recognition programs; enhancement of curriculum in the areas of science and math to improve K-12 teaching and to increase excitement among students; and preparation of young people for an increasingly diverse world.

-For more information about applying for future Lucent K-16 grants, contact the Philanthropic Initiative Inc. at (617) 338-2590.
+For information about future Lucent Technologies Foundation grants, contact the Philanthropic Initiative Inc. at (617) 338-2590.

 - ‘Buyer’s remorse’ dogging Common Core rollout - October 30, 2014

 - Calif. law targets social media monitoring of students - October 2, 2014